darklang/tablecloth/README.md

 ### Tablecloth's solution

-Tablecloth solves this by providing an identical API for Bucklescript and OCaml.
+Tablecloth solves this by providing an identical API for Rescript and OCaml.
 It wraps existing standard libraries on those platforms, and so is fast and memory efficient.
 It is draws inspiration from [Elm's standard library](https://package.elm-lang.org/packages/elm/core/1.0.2/), which is extremely well-designed and ergonomic.

-Tablecloth provides separate libraries for OCaml native/js_of_ocaml and Bucklescript.
+Tablecloth provides separate libraries for OCaml native/js_of_ocaml and Rescript .
 The libraries have the same API, but different implementations, and are installed as different packages.

 The APIs:

 - have both snake_case and camelCase versions of all functions and types
 - are backed by [Jane Street Base](https://opensource.janestreet.com/base/) for native OCaml
-- are backed by Belt and the `Js` library for Bucklescript/ReasonML
+- are backed by Belt and the `Js` library for Rescript
 - use labelled arguments so that can be used with both pipefirst (`->`) and pipelast (`|>`)
 - are well documented, and reasonably-well tested